playfulprogramming/playfulprogramming/content/blog/understanding-the-dom/index.md

 ![The element has now turned the background red](red_style_element.png)

-Somewhat silly, seeing as how the `div` is no longer green 🤭
+Somewhat silly, seeing as how the `<div>` is no longer green. 🤭

 #### Limitations {#attribute-limitations}

 While attributes can be of great use to store data about an element, there's a limitation: Values are always stored as strings.
 This means that objects, arrays, and other non-string primitives must find a way to go to and from strings when being read and written.

-> While you've seen `style` attribute be read and written to by an object interface, if you inspect the element or use the `getAttribute` to access the attribute's HTML API value, you'll find that it's really a string with a pleasant API wrapped around it that lets you use an object to interface with the attribute value
+> While you've seen `style` attribute be read and written to by an object interface, if you inspect the element or use the `getAttribute` to access the attribute's HTML API value, you'll find that it's really a string with a pleasant API wrapped around it that lets you use an object to interface with the attribute value.
 >
 > ```javascript
 > console.log(mainTextElement.getAttribute('style')); // This will return a string value, despite the API that lets you use an object to read and write
 > ```
 >
 > The reasoning behind this incongruity is due to [the implicit mapping of the HTML API and the `Element` API as mentioned at the start of the previous section](#element-properties).
 The limitations described here will also apply to the HTML API of those types of properties.

 For example, we can [use `data` attributes](https://developer.mozilla.org/en-US/docs/Learn/HTML/Howto/Use_data_attributes) in order to read and write values via attributes to any given element.